oleksandr-shvets/clonejs-nano/README.md

 The second, more interesting way — [lazy initialization](//github.com/quadroid/clonejs#lazy-initialization)

 ----
-If you like this idea, plese look at www.github.com/quadroid/clonejs
+If you like the idea, plese look at the extended version of this framework http://clonejs.org/symbols/clone.html